sethjuarez/vision/README.md

 Now the super fun part, we have to capture images to train the model.
 There will be a model error first load.
 That is because you have not created the model yet.
 First we need to create the images that will be inputs to train the model.

 Follow the directions on the screen to capture images of yourself performing "rock", "paper", "scissors".
+(Note: you may need to switch the camera selection option under the left pane before the app will display an image.)

 ## Step 5 - Training Day